The future of seniors housing: a 2021 outlook from a capital markets perspective

 The mission for affordable housing for seniors – and all

 The Federal Housing Finance Agency (FHFA) set new multifamily loan purchase caps for the GSEs at $70 billion for each agency in 2021, covering the four quarters of the calendar year1.
-The 2021 caps require at least 50 percent of the agencies’ multifamily business to be mission-driven, affordable housing and at least 20 percent to be affordable to residents at 60 percent area median income (AMI) or below.
+Among the mission-driven requirements established by the 2021 cap are that at least 50 percent of the agencies’ multifamily business be affordable to residents at 80 percent area median income (AMI) or below and at least 20 percent to be affordable to residents at 60 percent area median income (AMI) or below.